MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Identity.SignIns/Update-MgPolicyPermissionGrantPolicyInclude.md

 ### -Permissions
 The list of id values for the specific permissions to match with, or a list with the single value all to match with any permission.
-The id of delegated permissions can be found in the publishedPermissionScopes property of the API's **servicePrincipal** object.
+The id of delegated permissions can be found in the oauth2PermissionScopes property of the API's **servicePrincipal** object.
 The id of application permissions can be found in the appRoles property of the API's **servicePrincipal** object.
 The id of resource-specific application permissions can be found in the resourceSpecificApplicationPermissions property of the API's **servicePrincipal** object.
 Default is the single value all.